PSORLab/DynamicBounds.jl/README.md

 ## Example Usage

-## The DiffEqRelax.jl abstraction layer.
+## The DynamicBounds.jl abstraction layer.

-The abstraction layer for DiffEqRelax is divided into three major parts.
+The abstraction layer for DynamicBounds is divided into three major parts.
 First, there are problems (`<:`) which hold all the information required to define a well-posed parametric differential equation problem.
 Second, there are integrators (`<:`) which hold all the information require to compute relaxations of the problem or `integrate` the parametric differential equation problem at a particular parameter value.

 ## Integrators available